Wanyi-Huang/PopGene_Plot/README.md

 # PopGene_Plot
 <h1>Overview</h1>
-Statistical analysis in population genetic (PopGene) studies is essential for interpreting genetic data and understanding evolutionary processes.
-We produce R scripts to visualize the data from the statistical analysis.</p>
+Statistical analysis in population genetic studies (PopGene) is essential for interpreting genetic data and understanding evolutionary processes.
+We provide R scripts to visualize the data from the statistical analysis.</p>
 <p><strong>absolute divergence (dxy)</strong></p>
 <p>This statistic measures the genetic divergence between two populations based on nucleotide differences.</p>
 The dxy values between populations or isolates are calculated in a sliding window using <a href="https://github.com/simonhmartin/genomics_general">popgenWindows.py</a> in Genomics_general.